pepkit/pepspec/docs/specification.md

 ```

 This sets up a simple relational database that maps multiple files to each sample.
 You can also combine a subsample table with derived attributes; attributes will first be derived and then merged, leading to a very flexible way to point to many files of a given type for single sample.

+### Subsample table index

+By default, PEP uses `subsample_name` and `sample_name` columns as the indexes for the subsample table.
+However, it is possible to use a custom column as the sample table index, which can be specifed with `subsample_table_index` attribute or on-the-fly at the project creation stage.

+This is the subsample table index selection priority order:

+1. _Project_ constructor specified
+2. Config specified
+3. Deafult value (`subsample_name` and `sample_name`)